imbo/imbo-amqp-publisher/README.md

 [![Current build Status](https://secure.travis-ci.org/imbo/imbo-amqp-publisher.png)](http://travis-ci.org/imbo/imbo-amqp-publisher)

-# imbo-amqp-publisher
+# Imbo AMQP publisher plugin

-AMQP plugin for Imbo, publishes events to a queue.
+AMQP publisher plugin for Imbo that can be used to publish events to a queue.

 ## Installation
 ### Setting up the dependencies